Robust Online Learning over Networks: Proposed algorithm and convergence results

 Each agent $i \in \V$ first updates its local state $x_i \in \rea^p$ according to eq.~\eqref{eq:admm-x}, then sends some information to each neighbor $j\in\N_i$ within the packet $y_{i\to j}$.
 The agents are assumed to be heterogeneous in their computation capabilities, therefore at each time step only some of the agents are ready for the communication phase.
 In turn, after receiving the information from its neighbors, each agent updates its auxiliary state variables $z_{ij}\in\rea^p$ with $j\in\N_i$ according to eq.~\eqref{eq:admm-z}.
 Note that the local update in eq.~\eqref{eq:admm-x} depends only on information available to agent $i$, while for the auxiliary update in eq.~\eqref{eq:admm-z} the agent needs to first receive the aggregate information $y_{j\to i}(k)$ from the neighbor $j$.

-The DOT-ADMM Algorithm makes also explicit where the sources of stochasticity discussed in Section~\ref{subsec:challenges} come into play: asynchronous agents' computations and packet-loss prevent the updates in eqs. \eqref{eq:admm-x}-\eqref{eq:admm-z} to be performed at each time $k\in\nat$, whereas inexact local computations and noisy communications make these updates inaccurate.
-We model these sources of stochasticity by means of the following random variables: \begin{itemize} \item ${\beta_{ij}(k)\sim \text{Ber}(\rho_{ij})}$ are Bernoulli random variables\footnote{i.e., $\beta_{ij}(k)=1$ with probability $\rho_{ij}$, ${\beta_{ij}(k)=0}$ with probability $1-\rho_{ij}$.} with $\rho_{ij}\in(0,1]$ modeling the asynchronous agents' computations and packet-loss: $p_{ij}$ denotes the probability that agent $j$ has completed its computation and packet $y_{j\to i}$ successfully arrives to agent $i$; \item $u_{i}(k)$ and $v_{ij}(k)$ are i.i.d. random variables which represent, respectively, the additive error modeling inexact local updates of $x_i$ and noisy transmission of $ y_{j\to i}(k)$ sent by node $j$ to node $i$. \end{itemize} With these definitions in place, we define the perturbed variables as follows
+Algorithm \ref{alg:distributed-admm} also makes explicit where the sources of stochasticity discussed in Section~\ref{subsec:challenges} come into play: asynchronous agents' computations and packet-loss prevent the updates in eqs. \eqref{eq:admm-x}-\eqref{eq:admm-z} to be performed at each time $k\in\nat$, whereas inexact local computations and noisy communications make these updates inaccurate.
+We model these sources of stochasticity by means of the following random variables: \begin{itemize} \item ${\beta_{ij}(k)\sim \text{Ber}(p_{ij})}$ are Bernoulli random variables\footnote{i.e., $\beta_{ij}(k)=1$ with probability $p_{ij}$, ${\beta_{ij}(k)=0}$ with probability $1-p_{ij}$.} with $p_{ij}\in(0,1]$ modeling the asynchronous agents' computations and packet-loss: $p_{ij}$ denotes the probability that agent $j$ has completed its computation and packet $y_{j\to i}$ successfully arrives to agent $i$; \item $u_{i}(k)$ and $v_{ij}(k)$ are i.i.d. random variables which represent, respectively, the additive error modeling inexact local updates of $x_i$ and noisy transmission of $ y_{j\to i}(k)$ sent by node $j$ to node $i$. \end{itemize}